 Deepak Ravindran, co-founder of food delivery service OddBox, explains how he structured the backend of his website.

 We are a subscription-based solution, and we have two parts to our online experience.
 For our front end, we use a solution which we pay just $20 a month for.
 We also needed to integrate a subscription management system.
-For this second element, we use a subscription marketplace which helps us with managing our database, sending out emails to users and onboarding them, and for this we pay a monthly fee of $40 a month.
+For this second element, we use a subscription marketplace which helps us with managing our database, sending out emails to users and onboarding them, and for this we pay $40 a month.

 A seamless customer experience

 Having a setup like this means a customer will be able to use the front end to browse our products, with the actual purchase happening on the subscription marketplace.